When Stochastic Rewards Reduce to Deterministic Rewards in Online Bipartite Matching: Introduction

 In online matching with stochastic rewards, we have a graph $G=(I,T,E)$ where the vertices in $I$, called \emph{ resources}, are known in advance.
 Vertices in $T$, called \emph{arrivals}, are sequentially revealed one at a time.
 When a vertex $t\in T$ arrives, every edge $(i,t)\in E$ incident on $t$ is revealed along with the corresponding probability of success $p_{it}$.
 On every new arrival, we must make an irrevocable decision to match the arrival to any one of the available offline neighbors.
 If arrival $t$ is matched to resource $i$, the match succeeds with probability $p_{it}$ independent of all other events.
 If the match succeeds, we obtain a reward of $r_i$ (equal to the vertex weight) and resource $i$ is unavailable to future arrivals.
 If the match fails, arrival $t$ departs, resource $i$ is available to match to future arrivals and we get no reward.
 The objective is to maximize the expected reward summed over all arrivals.
 Let $\opt(G)$ denote the optimal achievable by an offline algorithm and let $\mc{A}(G)$ the expected value achieved by a (possibly randomized) online algorithm $\mc{A}$.
 We measure the worst case performance of $\mc{A}$ by evaluating the competitive ratio,

 Our goal is to design an algorithm that has the highest possible competitive ratio.
 This can be quite challenging and a more relaxed goal is to find an algorithm that outperforms a na\"ive greedy algorithm that matches each arrival to the resource that maximizes expected reward (or show that no such algorithm exists).
 It can be shown that no online algorithm has competitive ratio better than $O(1)/|I|$ against an \emph{omniscient} offline algorithm that knows the realization of all edges\footnote{From \cite{stochrew}: Consider a single arrival with an edge to $n$ identical resources.
 Each edge has a probability of success $1/n$.
 A benchmark that knows realizations of rewards attains expected reward at least $(1-1/e)$.
 However, no online algorithm can achieve a reward better than $1/n$.}.
-Similar to previous work \citep{negin, stochrew, brubach2}, we consider a natural alternative (non-omniscient) benchmark that knows all edge probabilities and can match arrivals in \emph{any order} but does not know the realization of an edge until after it is included in the matching.
+Similar to related work \cite{negin,will, stochrew, brubach2, borodin2022prophet,reuse,ms}, we consider a natural alternative (non-omniscient) benchmark that knows all edge probabilities and can match arrivals in \emph{any order} but does not know the realization of an edge until after it is included in the matching.
 The algorithm can adapt to edge realizations and we call this the \emph{non-anticipative} offline benchmark.
+Note that the benchmark can match each arrival at most once.
 We refer to \cite{stochrew} for a discussion on other possible benchmarks.